louisvillepublicmedia/kycir-vday/README.md

 The political scene can be ugly.
 But it doesn’t have to be.

-That’s why KyCIR is bringing back Operation Spread Love, Not Hate.
+That’s why KyCIR is bringing back *Operation Spread Love, Not War*.
 We invite you to flip the script on some well-known quotes from some of Kentucky’s most prominent politicians.
 Some are contentious; some are pleasant political platitudes.
 But none of them are spreading love.
 That’s where *Operation Make Love, Not War* comes in.

 ## How It Works (General)